xDarkN/WorkMission/README.md

-# Web Application with NodeJS, MongoDB, and Containers
+# Web Application with NodeJS, MongoDB, Containers, and Load Balancing

-This repository contains scripts and code for provisioning a simple "hello world" web application with NodeJS, MongoDB, and containers.
+This repository contains scripts and code for provisioning a simple "hello world" web application with NodeJS, MongoDB, containers, and load balancing.
 The architecture is defined using Infrastructure as Code (IaC) principles and includes scripts to set up and deploy the entire application stack.

 ## Features